78 pointsby martialg9 months ago19 comments

 I have no interest whatsoever in the overwhelming majority of current things that consume the attention of the vast mediocrity that you call the vast majority.
 Their disinterest is a feature and opens up the possibility for lesser known and more interesting content.

-• gspencley12 hours ago
+• globular-toast9 months ago

 All I want to know is who tf is Phil Fish and what are his campaign promises?